stripe/rainier/docs/tour.md

 # A Tour of Rainier's Core

 Hello!
 This document will provide a quick tour through the most important parts of Rainier's core.
-If you'd like to follow along with this tour, `bazel build src/repl:repl && bazel-bin/src/repl/repl` will get you to a Scala REPL.
+If you'd like to follow along with this tour, `sbt console` will get you to a Scala REPL.

 The `rainier.core` package defines some key traits like `Distribution`, `RandomVariable`, `Likelihood`, and `Predictor`.
 Let's import it, along with a `repl` package that gives us some useful utilities.